Biography

 Malachi McIntosh is the Barbara Pym Tutorial Fellow in English at St Hilda’s.
 At the college, he teaches Prelims papers 3, ‘Literature in English 1830-1910’, and 4, ‘Literature in English 1910-Present’.

-Prior to joining St Hilda’s, Malachi was the Editor and Publishing Director of Wasafiri, the magazine of international contemporary writing, and created its podcast, which he continues to host, Craft.
-Prior to that, Malachi co-led the Runnymede Trust’s award-winning Our Migration Story history education project; lectured at the University of Warwick, the University of Cambridge, and Goldsmiths, University of London; and worked for Teach First — initially as an English teacher in a South Croydon high school.
+Prior to joining St Hilda’s, Malachi was the Editor and Publishing Director of Wasafiri, the magazine of international contemporary writing, and created its podcast, Craft.
+Prior to that, Malachi co-led the Runnymede Trust’s award-winning Our Migration Story history education project; lectured at the Universities of Warwick, Cambridge, and Goldsmiths; and worked for Teach First — initially as an English teacher in a South Croydon high school.

-Malachi’s research is primarily focused on Caribbean and Black British writing, in particular writing produced in the 1950s-1980s.
+Malachi’s research is primarily focused on Caribbean and Black British writing of the 1950s-1980s.
 He is also interested in inter- and post-world-war-era writing from the French Caribbean, and broader diaspora, world literature, and postcolonial literary studies.

 Books